-- Accounting Adjustments this is where it is necessary to transfer a budget from one place to another to account properly for the relevant expenditure or income but where the approved purpose of that expenditure/income does not change from that approved by County Council.
-An example of this is the allocation of energy inflation which is held centrally and allocated to portfolio areas based on evidenced need. - 2.
-Formal Virements this is where there is an intended action to transfer budget from one place to another that does change the purpose of the expenditure/income approved by County Council.
+Accounting Adjustments - this is where it is necessary to transfer a budget from one place to another to account properly for the relevant expenditure or income but where the approved purpose of that expenditure/income does not change from that approved by County Council.
+An example of this is the allocation of energy inflation which is held centrally and allocated to portfolio areas based on evidenced need.

+2. Formal Virements - this is where there is an intended action to transfer budget from one place to another that does change the purpose of the expenditure/income approved by County Council.
 An example of this would be the transfer of an amount from Adult Social Services to Children's Social Services to deal with a pressure in the Children's Services area.
 The Key Principles underpinning the control of budget transfers are as follows:

-- Where Budget transfers relate to a change of use or policy they should be authorised and there should be formal evidence of this - Transferring budgets simply to minimise variances are specifically precluded - Where an approved budget is a lump sum provision or contingency intended for allocation during the year, its allocation will not be treated as a virement provided the amount is used in accordance with the purposes for which it was originally intended, or if Cabinet has approved the basis on which it will be allocated
+- Where Budget transfers relate to a change of use or policy they should be authorised and there should be formal evidence of this. - Transferring budgets simply to minimise variances are specifically precluded. - Where an approved budget is a lump sum provision or contingency intended for allocation during the year, its allocation will not be treated as a virement provided the amount is used in accordance with the purposes for which it was originally intended, or if Cabinet has approved the basis on which it will be allocated.

-Formal Virements in excess of £100,000 (this includes cumulative amounts over £100,000) should be submitted to Cabinet for Approval
+Formal Virements in excess of $\pounds100,000$ (this includes cumulative amounts over $\pounds100,000$) should be submitted to Cabinet for Approval.

-• Where there are policy implications for the Council which require a budget virement, Cabinet approval must be obtained
+• Where there are policy implications for the Council which require a budget virement, Cabinet approval must be obtained.

-Overall control of budget transfers is undertaken within the Strategy and Insurance team which tracks the movements and also ensures that any virements that change the purpose of the funding are subject to the relevant approval
+Overall control of budget transfers is undertaken within the Strategy, Accounting and SystemsStrategy and Insurance team which tracks the movements as part of the budget monitoring process and also ensures that any virements that change the purpose of the funding are subject to the relevant approval.

-The Corporate Finance Manager as Section 151 Officer for the Council has a legal responsibility to ensure the proper management of the Councils financial affairs and is content that the rules and procedures in place governing the virement of budget are adequate.
+The Corporate Finance Manager as Section 151 officer_Officer for the Council has a legal responsibility to ensure the proper management of the Councils financial affairs and is content that the rules and procedures in place governing the virement of budget are adequate.

-- Performance levels of service are monitored in conjunction with the budget and necessary action is taken to align service outputs and budget - Notification of virements should be given to the Chief Finance Officer and approved
+- Performance levels of service are monitored in conjunction with the budget and necessary action is taken to align service outputs and budget - Notification of virements should be given to the Chief Finance Officer and approved a)c) Where there are implications to the policy framework submit a joint report with the relevant Chief Officer.

-- a) Ensure that budget virements in excess of £100,000 (cumulative) are submitted to Cabinet for approval. - b) Where there are policy implications for the Council ensure that Cabinet approval is obtained where it is proposed to vire between budgets of different Cabinet Portfolio holders or vire between budgets managed by different Chief Officers. - c) Where there are implications to the policy framework submit a joint report with the relevant Chief Officer.
+- a) Ensure that budget virements in excess of £100,000 (cumulative) are submitted to Cabinet for approval. - b) Where there are policy implications for the Council ensure that Cabinet approval is obtained where it is proposed to vire between budgets of different Cabinet Portfolio holders or vire between budgets managed by different Chief Officers.

-- a) To ensure compliance with the scheme of virement. - b) To agree with the relevant Chief Officer where it appears that a virement proposal may impact materially on another service area.
+a) To ensure compliance with the scheme of virement.

+a)b) To agree with the relevant Chief Officer where it appears that a virement proposal may impact materially on another service area.

-3.4 Capital Programme
+3.4 Capital Programmes

-Capital expenditure involves acquiring or enhancing fixed assets with a long term value to the Council such as land, buildings and major items of plant, equipment and vehicles.
+Capital expenditure involves acquiring or enhancing fixed assets with a long term value to the authorityCouncil such as land, buildings and major items of plant, equipment and vehicles.
 Capital assets shape the way services are delivered in the long term and create financial commitments for the future in the form of financing costs and revenue running costs.